 This data, combined with previous marketing messages, demographics, life events, and purchase history can produce rich actionable insights.
 Investing in the right technology to organize this amount of data will generate opportunities to create more personalized messages.

 And finally, advancements in ABM technology can supply you with some turbocharge.

 More Predictive and Insightful: As data and predictive analytics science becomes more advanced, customer insights are growing more detailed and accurate.
 Predictive technology will help identify common client attributes and group these accounts on matching criteria.

-AI and ABM: Modern Artificial Intelligence technology can structure cumbersome data and deliver relevant information and patterns about your customers like their preferences, current engagements, what they read or talk about and much more.
+AI and ABM: Modern Artificial Intelligence technology can structure cumbersome data and deliver relevant information.
+These can be patterns about your customers like their preferences, current engagements, and much more.